garden-io/garden/docs/pulumi-plugin/about.md

 ## Deploying your Pulumi stacks

-Once you've got your Pulumi deploy action configured, it will be deployed when you run `garden deploy` in your project; just like any other Garden service!
+Once you've got your Pulumi deploy actions configured, they will be deployed when you run `garden deploy` in your project; just like any other Garden deploy!

 ## Referencing stack outputs in other Garden actions